 Table of contents

 Swollen feet during pregnancy is one of the common side effects that it brings with itself.
 It is normally caused by the extra fluid present in your body.
 Moreover, one of the other reasons can be the growing uterus.
 It is also the result of increased blood flow.
-Medically claiming, edema is a body condition that causes swelling because of the extra fluid present in your body’s tissues.
+Medically claimed, edema is a body condition that causes swelling because of the extra fluid present in your body’s tissues.

 First Trimester (0-13 weeks)